 Dogster is reader-supported.
-When you buy via links on our site, we may earn an affiliate commission at no cost to you.
+When you buy via links on our site, we may earn a commission at no cost to you.
 Learn more.

 What Is a Barn Hunt for Dogs?
 Vet-Verified Info & FAQ

-Written by: Rachel Giordano
+Rachel Giordano

 Spring spaniel dog searching barn

 Some dog breeds were bred for specific purposes.
 Take terriers, for example.
 Terrier breeds, like the Rat Terrier, are small and can fit into tight spaces for hunting vermin.
-Ratting breeds were mainly bred to hunt and kill rats and other vermin in barns to protect grain and other supplies, proving their worth among farmers and ranchers alike.
+Ratting breeds were mainly bred to hunt and kill rats and other vermin in barns to protect grains and other supplies, proving their worth among farmers and ranchers.
 Fast forward to today, these breeds still love the thrill of the hunt; however, an event called Barn Hunt allows dogs to put their hunting skills to the test and compete for the several coveted titles the event carries, all without harming the rats.1

 How Does Barn Hunt Work?